-- (a) Before a Network User connects any new or additional equipment to a network, the Network User must submit the following kinds of information to the Network Service Provider: - (1) a single line diagram with the protection details; - (2) metering system design details for any metering equipment being provided by the Network User; - (3) a general arrangement locating all the equipment on the site; - (4) a general arrangement for each new or altered substation showing all exits and the position of all electrical equipment; - (5) type test certificates for all new switchgear and transformers, including measurement transformers to be used for metering purposes in accordance with Chapter 7 of the Rules; - (6) earthing details; - (7) the proposed methods of earthing cables and other equipment to comply with the regulations of the relevant participating jurisdiction; - (8) plant and earth grid test certificates from approved test authorities; - (9) a secondary injection and trip test certificate on all circuit breakers; - (10) certification that all new equipment has been inspected before being connected to the supply; and - (11) operational arrangements. - (b) For the purposes of clause 5.3.2(f) of the Rules, the technical information that a Network Service Provider must, if requested, provide to a Connection Applicant in respect of the proposed connection includes: - (1) the highest expected single phase and three phase fault levels at the connection point without the proposed connection; - (2) the clearing times of the existing protection systems that would clear a fault at the location at which the new connection would be connected into the existing transmission system or distribution system; - (3) the expected limits of voltage fluctuation, harmonic voltage distortion and voltage unbalance at the connection point without the proposed connection; - (4) technical information relevant to the connection point without the proposed connection including equivalent source impedance information, sufficient to estimate fault levels, voltage fluctuations, harmonic voltage distortion and voltage unbalance; and except where the Connection Applicant agrees the Network Service Provider may provide alternative or less detailed technical information in satisfaction of this clause S5.3.1.(b).

-(5) any other information or data not being confidential information relating to the performance of the Network Service Provider's facilities that is reasonably necessary for the Connection Applicant to prepare an application to connect;
+- (a2) The information provided under paragraph (a1) must contain sufficient detail for AEMO and the relevant Network Service Provider(s) to perform power system simulation studies in accordance with the requirements and circumstances specified in the Power System Model Guidelines. - (a3) Notwithstanding paragraph (a1), AEMO may exempt a Network User or class of Network Users from the requirement to provide some or all of the information specified in paragraph (a1), and must do so in accordance with the circumstances set out in the Power System Model Guidelines. - (a4) All information provided to AEMO and the relevant Network Service Provider(s) under paragraph (a1) or pursuant to paragraph (a3) must be treated as confidential information by those recipients. - (b) For the purposes of clause 5.3.2(f) of the Rules, the technical information that a Network Service Provider must, if requested, provide to a Connection Applicant in respect of the proposed connection includes: - (1) the highest expected single phase and three phase fault levels at the connection point without the proposed connection; - (2) the clearing times of the existing protection systems that would clear a fault at the location at which the new connection would be connected into the existing transmission system or distribution system; - (3) the expected limits of voltage fluctuation, harmonic voltage distortion and voltage unbalance at the connection point without the proposed connection; - (4) technical information relevant to the connection point without the proposed connection including equivalent source impedance information, sufficient to estimate fault levels, voltage fluctuations, harmonic voltage distortion and voltage unbalance; and - (5) any other information or data not being confidential information relating to the performance of the Network Service Provider's facilities that is reasonably necessary for the Connection Applicant to prepare an application to connect;